-This year has been and still is a very busy one so sorry no calendars.
-Instead we have created a Page Of Remembrance on our website.
 If you would like to remember a much loved one please send a Jpeg image with a short dedication to firstname.lastname@example.org.

 For a donation of £5 we will be pleased to add your dedication to this page.
 Please send your donation either via the Every click facility on our website stating in the box what your donation is for, or by cheque made payable to The Farm Animal Sanctuary and sent to Manor Orchard Farm, School Lane, Middle Littleton, Evesham, Worcestershire.
 WR11 8LN.
 Thank you.

-To contribute any of these badly needed items please get in touch with Janet on 01386 832640 or email@example.com
+Please get in touch with Janet on 01386 832640 or email@example.com

 Visit our Adoption Pages and choose a beautiful girl or handsome lad to send to family, friends or colleagues.
 Information on How To Adopt is also available here.

 “Whoever believes that farm animals can be raised and slaughtered humanely should be here to listen to the constant bleating’s of our neighbour’s ewes.
 Their lambs have just been rounded up and taken to the slaughterhouse.
 The ewes have been frantically searching the fields looking for them for days.
 The lambs will bleat for the whole of the journey, their first, and what will be their last.
 They will get over it one way or the other, they don’t have a choice.”
 Janet Taylor